 This made up over 82% of all the responses received.

 Over the last three years we’ve seen support for Heathrow’s new expansion plan grow and grow, as people around the country have realised its importance to the UK.

 - British business: More than 30 local Chambers of Commerce from every region and nation across the UK; 6 in 10 London First (59%) and IoD members (61%); the Manufacturers’ Association, EEF; British International Freight Association; the Freight Transport Association.

-- A majority of people across Heathrow’s local communities: Over 50% of people in ten local constituencies to the airport support expansion (Populus 2014); local authorities including Spelthorne and Slough; over 100,000 supporters of the campaign group Back Heathrow.
+- A majority of people across Heathrow’s local communities: Over 50% of people in ten local constituencies to the airport support expansion (Populus 2014 – sample poll of 10,000 people); local authorities including Spelthorne and Slough; over 100,000 supporters of the campaign group Back Heathrow.

 - The aviation industry: international and domestic airlines, including easyJet; and, 5 UK airports in Aberdeen, Glasgow, Leeds, Liverpool and Newcastle.

 - Major trade unions: the GMB, TUC and Unite.